-1 CON TRACT NO: 2022.08 ) Item No Item Description Units Approx. Units Quantities Unit Prices in Numbers Bid Amount in Numbers · Dollars Cents Dollars Cents BROUGHT FORV VARD: 655.204 3" Schedule 80 PVC Conduit Linear Foot 750 656.632 30 Inch Temporary Silt Fence Linear Foot 850 659.10 Mobilization Lump Sum 1 800.01 Litchfield Vehicle Storage Garage Lump Sum 1 825.4231 2.5 inch HDPE Plastic Service Linear Foot 500 825.4311 1.5 inch HDPE Plastic Service Linear Foot 650 832.41 Type A Steel Site Bollard Each 23 TC OTAL:
+Item No Item Description Units Approx. Units Quantities Unit Prices in Numbers Bid Amount in Numbers Dollars Cents Dollars Cents BROUGHT FORWARD: 655.111 500 KCMIL Wire Linear Foot 750 655.112 250 KCMIL Wire Linear Foot 120 655.2021 1" Schedule 80 PVC Conduit Linear Foot 1,900 655.2022 1.25" Schedule 80 PVC Conduit Linear Foot 1,175 655.2031 2" Schedule 80 PVC Conduit Linear Foot 1,100 655.2041 3" Schedule 80 PVC Conduit Linear Foot 290 656.632 30 Inch Temporary Silt Fence Linear Foot 920 659.10 Mobilization Lump Sum 1 800.01 Auburn Vehicle Storage Garage Lump Sum 1 825.423 2 inch HDPE Plastic Service Linear Foot 350 825.4311 1-1/4 inch HDPE Plastic Service Linear Foot 110 832.41 Type A Steel Site Bollard Each 9

+ltem No Item Approx No Item Description Units Quantitie Approx. Quantities Unit Prices in Numbers Bid Amount in Numbers

+Dollars Cents Dollars Cents

+BROUGHT FORWARD:

+тс DTAL:

-Acknowledgment is hereby made of the Plans and Specifications: he following Addenda received since issuance of the Accompanying this Proposal is an original bid bond, cashiers or certified check on Bank, for, n case this Proposal shall be accepted by the Maine Turnpike Authority and the undersigned sho security required by the Maine Turnpike Au- time fixed therein, an amount of money equ Proposal for the Contract awarded to the und ould fail to execute a Contract with, and furnish the athority as set forth in the Specifications, within the lal to Five (5%) Percent of the Total Amount of the dersigned, but not less than \$500.00, obtained out of eck, shall become the property of the Maine Turnpike The performance of said Work under specified in Subsection 107.1. er this Contract will be completed during the time e of this Contract and that I (we) will, in the event of a the time limit named above, pay to Maine Turnpike or amounts stated in the Specifications. rtnership/Corporation under the laws of the State of at, (SEAL) Affix Corporate Seal (SEAL) or Power of Attorney Where Applicable (SEAL) By: Its:
+Acknowledgment is hereby made of the following Addenda received since issuance of the Plans and Specifications:

+Accompanying this Proposal is an original bid bond, cashiers or certified check on

+Bank, for \\\\\\, payable to the Maine Turnpike Authority.
+In case this Proposal shall be accepted by the Maine Turnpike Authority and the undersigned should fail to execute a Contract with, and furnish the security required by the Maine Turnpike Authority as set forth in the Specifications, within the time fixed therein, an amount of money equal to Five (5%) Percent of the Total Amount of the Proposal for the Contract awarded to the undersigned, but not less than \$500.00, obtained out of the original bid bond, cashier's or certified check, shall become the property of the Maine Turnpike Authority; otherwise the check will be returned to the undersigned.

+The performance of said Work under this Contract will be completed during the time specified in Subsection 107.1.

+It is agreed that time is of the essence of this Contract and that I (we) will, in the event of my (our) failure to complete the Work within the time limit named above, pay to Maine Turnpike Authority liquidated damages in the amount or amounts stated in the Specifications.

+The undersigned is an Individual/Partnership/Corporation under the laws of the State of , having principal office at \\\\\ thereunto duly authorized.

+\\\\\ (SEAL)

+(SEAL)

+Affix Corporate Seal or Power of Attorney Where Applicable

+\\\\\(SEAL)

+By:\\\\\

+Its: